Explicit $L^2$ bounds for the Riemann $\zeta$ function

 \begin{proposition} If $0<\sigma\leq 1$, then $\frac{1}{2\pi i}\left(\int_{\sigma-i\infty}^{\sigma-iT}+\int_{\sigma+iT}^{\sigma+i\infty}\right)\left|\frac{\zeta(s)}{s}\right|^{2}ds$ is bounded from above by quantities whose main terms are

-where $g$ is any polynomial of the form \eqref{eq:ggeneral}, for any choice of $(n,r,\{a_{k}\}_{k=0}^{n})$ such that $0<r\leq\frac{T}{2}$, $n\geq 1$, $\{a_{k}\}_{k=0}^{n}$ satisfies the conditions of Lemma~\ref{le:gisgood}, the $b_{n,j}$ are defined as in Lemma~\ref{le:gsquare}, $\alpha$ is defined as in Proposition~\ref{prop:hippogryph}, and the expression inside the square in the denominator is positive. \end{proposition} \begin{proof} Recall inequality \eqref{atmost}.
+where $g$ is any polynomial as in \eqref{eq:ggeneral}, for any choice of $(n,r,\{a_{k}\}_{k=0}^{n})$ such that $0<r\leq\frac{T}{2}$, $n\geq 1$, $\{a_{k}\}_{k=0}^{n}$ satisfies the conditions of Lemma~\ref{le:gisgood}, the $b_{n,j}$ are defined as in Lemma~\ref{le:gsquare}, $\alpha$ is defined as in Proposition~\ref{prop:hippogryph}, and the expression inside the square in the denominator is positive. \end{proposition} \begin{proof} Recall inequality \eqref{atmost}.
 By Lemma \ref{le:gisgood}, all the conditions are met so that we can derive a bound (depending on $\delta$) for its numerator $I(\sigma)$ as given in Proposition~\ref{prop:hippogryph}.

 Let us concentrate on its denominator.
 For $x\in [1-\delta,1+\delta]$, we write $g(x)$ as in \eqref{eq:gxasy}, where $y=1+\delta-x$.
 We proceed similarly for $z=1-\delta-x$.
 Observe that, since $g(x)=0$ for all $x>1+\delta$ and $g=1$ in $[0,1-\delta]$,